 36 Credit Hours (12 Courses)

-Theology Survey II (TH502) focuses on the person and work of Christ, predestination, conversion, justification, sanctification, and the work of the Holy Spirit; perseverance; the nature and mission of the Church; sacraments, and eschatology.
-Prerequisite: TH 501
+A study of the person and work of Christ, predestination, conversion, justification, sanctification, and the work of the Holy Spirit; perseverance; the nature and mission of the church; sacraments; eschatology.
+Prerequisite: TH501.
+Also must complete OT500 and NT501 before or during this course.

-Spiritual Formation for Ministry (MC/SF501) develops a working knowledge of spiritual formation leading to a lifetime of continuing education.
-Special emphasis is given to spiritual exercise and small group practice for personal application and for leadership in ministry.
-Alternative: Dynamics of Spiritual Life (CH/SF591)
+Spiritual Formation for Ministry (MC/SF501): The foundational course in the Division of Practical Theology and an introduction to theological seminary.
+A beginning working knowledge of spiritual formation leading to a lifetime of continuing education.
+Spiritual exercise and small group practice for personal application and for leadership in the church.

 Required Degree: Bachelor’s